 Alan Heeks is a writer, pioneer and group leader with a passion for wellbeing, resilience, sustainability, and how we can learn about them from nature.
 Over the past 20 years he has created two pioneering education centres where people can learn from nature: a conservation woodland and an organic farm, where he has led many groups, and which have inspired his books.
-His work is currently focused in three main areas:
+His work is currently focused in four main areas:

 - Nourishing the front line: Alan is part of a small team offering life and work skills for resilience to organisations, individuals and communities, with a special focus on learning from nature.
 See more about Wisdom Tree and their work here.

 There are 22 million people over 50 in the UK: that’s one third of the whole population.
 Yet we all live in a culture that idealises youth.
 The midlife years, say 45 to 65, and the ‘early older’ years, say 65 to 75 plus, are times of huge change.
 These life stages can offer us new freedoms and choices, but often bring losses and challenges that need facing.

 I have been exploring these issues since my own midlife crisis began with the end of my first, 28-year marriage at the age of 49.
 I’ve written extensively, and have co-led both mixed and mens’ groups on creative ageing, at the Findhorn Foundation, Hazel Hill and elsewhere.